My Continuing Journey with the Feldenkrais Method

 When effort is decreased, one can discriminate finer sensory changes, leading to greater potential for learning.

-MC: Maybe the number 1 principle in practicing!
+MC: Maybe the number 1 principle in practicing and teaching!
+The difference between training and educating ourselves.

 To Correct is Incorrect